 MLA is a popular formatting style that has been developed by the Modern Language Association.
-The specific requirement to the use the format is commonly given to students of History, Literature, Sociology, and some humanitarian classes.
+The specific requirement to the use the format is commonly given to students of History, Literature, Sociology papers, and some humanitarian classes.

 When developing an outline in MLA format, you are expected to type first-level headings using the upper-case Roman numerals – I, II, III, and so on.
 If there is a need to add subsections, it can be done with capitalized letters for the second-level headings, Arabic numerals for the third-level headings, and lowercase letters for the fourth-level headings.

 The first version of the outline shouldn’t include excessive details.
 They can be added as your progress through the research paper.